-his article provides insightful examples of sins to say at confession, helping you approach this sacrament with clarity and sincerity.
+This article offers clear examples of sins to mention at confession.
+It helps you approach this sacrament with honesty and understanding.

 Key Takeaways